emiliodicaprio/xhptdc8_babel/dummy/README.md

 If the number of calls is less than the number of milliseconds the call returns 2.
 Otherwise it returns 0.

-The buffer is filled with to entries of structure TDCHit.
+The buffer is filled with two entries of structure TDCHit.
 ```C++
 num_calls = // the number of times *_read() has been called since *_start_capture()
 normal = //random number with mean = 5000 and standard deviation = 30